 Machine-Needle Know-How

-There are lots of needles to choose from.
-Insure a
+Here are lots of sewing machine needles to choose from.
+Insure a project’s success by selecting the right one.

 by Lydia Morgan

 Lay out an assortment of sewing-machine needles in various types and sizes on a table, and most of us can’t tell the difference among them.
 But put the wrong needle in your machine, or use the wrong needle for your fabric and/or thread, and all heck breaks loose.
-You can damage your bobbin hook, throw off the machine’s timing, get puckered seams, break or shred thread, punch holes in your fabric, and, at the very least, produce an inferior stitch.
+You can damage your bobbin hook.
+Throw off the machine’s timing.
+Get puckered seams.
+Break or shred thread.
+Punch holes in your fabric, and, at the very least, produce an inferior stitch.
 Whatever your machine, even the latest computerized model, needle selection can make or break your stitch.

 But before deciding on a needle, you first need to know the needle system your machine uses.
 Unlike commercial machines, which use a variety of needle systems, almost all home-sewing machines use a 130/705H needle system—designated on the needle case between the needle’s name and size (other letters indicate needle type, such as M for Microtex or Q for quilting).
 Your machine’s needle system never changes, regardless of the size or type of needle you use.

-Tension control, stitch length, foot pressure, and other invisible settings on automatic machines are set for medium-weight fabrics, threads, and needles.
-If you’re a middle-of-the-road sewer, using midweight, woven fabrics, you could be happy using a size 12 universal needle for the rest of your life.
+Tension control, stitch length, foot pressure, and other invisible settings on automatic machines are set for medium weight fabrics, threads, and needles.
+If you’re a middle of the road sewer, using midweight, woven fabrics, you could be happy using a size 12 universal needle for the rest of your life.
 But when you want improved stitch quality, learn which specific needles to use for various jobs.
 See "Anatomy of a needle" on p.
 59 to understand the build of this tiny, but important tool.

-Select needle type by the task at
+Select needle type by the task at hand

 Choose regular needle size by fabric weight